gazjosef/gazjosef/README.md

 <h1 align="center">Hi 👋, I'm Gareth </h1>
-<h3 align="center">"Programming isn't about what you know; it's about what you can figure out." – Chris Pine
+<h3 align="center">"Programming isn't about what you know; it's about what you can figure out."

 </h3>